zaengle/pipeline/README.md

 *`$response->setMessage()`*

-A `$message` property will automatically be set in the case of an exception otherwise you can set it at any point during the pipeline execution.
+A `$message` property will automatically be set in the case of an exception.
+Otherwise you can set it at any point during the pipeline execution.

 *`$response->getMessage()`*